 It's time to Tango your way through beautiful Buenos Aires-your launch pad to the other-worldly southern frontier of Patagonia.
 On arrival, your local host will welcome you and transfer you to your hotel.
 Relax or explore the grand boulevards and colorful barrios of Argentina's vibrant capital on your own.
 This evening, join your Travel Director and fellow expeditioners for a Welcome Reception.

 An expedition through the extraordinary landscapes of Patagonia begins today as you fly to the world's southernmost city, Ushuaia.
 On arrival, explore the dramatic landscapes of Tierra del Fuego National Park, Argentinian's southern-most national park on the border of Chile.
 Join a Local Specialist to delve deep into its natural splendor.
-Admire its beautiful waterfalls, the mighty Martial Glacier, forests and snow-capped mountains in which the wildlife of this area find sanctuary.
+Admire its beautiful waterfalls, forests and snow-capped mountains in which the wildlife of this area find sanctuary.
 Keep a keen eye out for red foxes, condors, eagles and beavers.
 Come face to face with the biological richness of Tierra del Fuego Island and its incredible scenic beauty, enjoying views over the Beagle Channel at Ensenada Bay, the glacial waters of Roca Lake and the deep Bay of Lapataia Bay.
 This evening, dinner is served at your hotel on the Beagle Channel, so named for the famous HMS Beagle on which Charles Darwin once sailed the southern seas and saw glaciers for the first time.

 This morning, join a Local Specialist and your fellow travellers for a tour of Ushuaia including a visit to the Museo Maritimo y Del Presidio, where you'll explore the history of the Prison at the End of the World and learn about the famous prisoners who were incarcerated there.
 Later, delve into its history as a former penal colony and missionary base on your own, or consider joining an optional cruise excursion on the Beagle Channel focusing on the scenic archipelago, wildlife and history.
 Learn about the great shipwrecks of the region, as well as the dogged determination of the first European explorers, who in the 19th century navigated this inhospitable region which has since had a turbulent history.
 Consider taking a longer excursion that includes views of lazy colonies of sea lions and Magellanic penguins, which Portuguese explorer Ferdinand Magellan first saw in the early 16th century.